Best Drip Irrigation Kits for Apartment Balconies

 How to choose for your apartment

-If you have a faucet: Start with the Drip Depot Compact Container Kit or the Claber Compact Starter.
-These connect directly to your spigot with no reservoir to refill.
+If you have a faucet: Start with the Drip Depot Container Gardening Kit (Standard).
+It connects directly to your spigot with no reservoir to refill and waters up to 10 containers.

 If you’re on a tight budget: Build the DIY Bucket Gravity System.
 It requires more effort but costs under $30 and works without faucets or electricity.

-If you plan to expand: Invest in the Drip Depot Expandable System.
-It costs more upfront but grows with your garden and uses standard parts.
+If you plan to expand: Invest in the Drip Depot Deluxe Kit.
+It costs more upfront ($53.38) but waters up to 30 containers and grows with your garden.

 Installation tips for renters